 Vincent and his partner, Sophie, who both have backgrounds as dieticians, are fun and the drink shop is really something different for France.
 We definitely suggest popping in, especially since it’s conveniently located between the Musée des Augustins and La Cour des Counsils.

-Located on Place Occitane, one of the prettiest squares in Toulouse, Monsieur Georges has been on fixture on the square for eight years.
+Located on Place Occitane, one of the prettiest squares in Toulouse, Monsieur Georges (book a reservation) has been on fixture on the square for eight years.
 Originally a traditional French restaurant, it was re-imagined in early 2017 and re-opened as a tapas style restaurant.

 Though this square was once the stage for public executions in Toulouse, it’s now a favorite for locals to enjoy the terraces and Monsieur Georges is one of the best.
 The small plates can be shared and its best to start with 2-3 per person, then you can always order more.